camunda/camunda-docs/docs/product-manuals/clients/go-client/get-started.md

 In this tutorial, you will learn to use the Go client in a Go application to interact with Camunda Cloud.

-You can find the complete source code, on [GitHub](https://github.com/zeebe-io/zeebe-get-started-go-client).
+You can find the complete source code on [GitHub](https://github.com/zeebe-io/zeebe-get-started-go-client).

 ## Prerequisites